Crafting Immersive Product Experiences Through Behavioural Economics

 Business impact

-While initial performance missed targets, strategic optimisation of key user touchpoints transformed our metrics.
-By introducing contextual entry points at high-intent moments, visualising progress prominently, and crafting personalised re-engagement narratives for dormant users (3+ Days), we achieved significant traction across core KPI - Increase one-time.
+By introducing contextual entry points at high-intent moments, visualising progress prominently, and crafting personalised re-engagement narratives for dormant users (3+ Days), we achieved significant traction across core KPI - increasing the frequency of "Manual Saving" per week.

 Highlights